buddypond/app-template/ReadMe.md

 ## 🚀 How It Works

-This repo includes a pre-configured [BuddyPond Upload Action](https://github.com/buddypond/upload-action) that uploads your app files (like `index.html`, images, CSS, JavaScript, etc.) to your personal BuddyPond storage space whenever you push to the `main` branch.
+This repo includes a pre-configured [Buddy Pond Upload Action](https://github.com/buddypond/upload-action) that uploads your app files (like `index.html`, images, CSS, JavaScript, etc.) to your personal Buddy Pond storage space whenever you push to the `main` branch.

 ---
 ![buddy-apps](https://github.com/user-attachments/assets/c50e1ed4-4595-4775-8f40-d4b013ceb6d5)

 ___